Before understanding bid requests, you’ll need to know the following first:

 How does it work?

 The process starts with a user visiting the publisher’s website.
 This action then triggers the bid request.
 Through the bid request, various data such points as the user demographics, browsing history, location, website page visiting are included.

 The request goes from the publisher’s website to the ad exchange, which sends all the user data to advertisers who then automatically submits bids in real time to place their ads.

 Advertisers bid on an ads per impression basis and as it is served.
 The advertiser with the highest bid wins the impression, and the ad is shown on the publisher’s website.

 The same process happens for each ad slot on the page.
 Real-time bidding transactions typically occur within 100 milliseconds (including receiving the bid request and serving the ad) from the moment the ad exchange received the request.

 The bidding happens autonomously, and advertisers set maximum bids and budgets for an advertising campaign.

 The picture below depicts the process of an advertiser winning the bid for an ad on a publisher’s website.

 As you can see, there are many moving parts in the world of programmatic advertising which can be overwhelming for publishers.
 Why not let the experts help?

 Find out how MonetizeMore can help you maximize your ad revenues with our proprietary technology and team of ad optimization experts.
-Sign up today!
+Sign up for a Starter account at MonetizeMore today!